david-domz/mockallan/docs/architecture.md

 Infrastructure classes depend on the standard Python `http.server` package, which provides the `HTTPServer` and `BaseHTTPRequestHandler` classes.

 The application layer contains the core business logic.
-This layer is decoupled from the infrastructure code.
+This layer is decoupled from the infrastructure code, making the code maintainable, testable and extensible for future enhancements.

 ```plantuml